 (Toyama: Yasushi Naoe at Kawai Ryokan.
 Photograph by Kevin Cory, 1999)

 An acupuncture event at the spa?...
 More information about Chef Kevin's first cousin, Acupuncturist, Hiroshi Tsukayama is coming soon.
-The sculpture below is of Hiroshi Tsukayama by Katsura Funakoshi called "Summer Shower" which is displayed in his book "The Day I Go To The Forest".
+The sculpture below is of Hiroshi Tsukayama by Katsura Funakoshi titled "Summer Shower," in his book "The Day I Go To The Forest".